About Anthem, Inc.

 Mergers and Acquisitions

-A federal judge blocked what would have amounted to a huge, industry-reshaping deal in 2017 -- Anthem's attempt to acquire competitor Cigna for some $48 billion.
+In 2017 a federal judge blocked the planned $48 billion merger between Anthem and rival Cigna.
 The combined health insurance behemoth would have served some 53 million customers and generated sales of about $115 billion.
 The merger was blocked just weeks after a similar planned merger between Aetna and Humana was halted.

 Employer Type: Publicly Owned